Mowo, Badagry

 Mowo is a town in Badagry, Lagos State, southwestern Nigeria.

-The town is just few kilometers from Seme Border with a populations of about 78,897.
+The town is just few kilometres from Seme Border with a populations of about 78,897.

 Resident of the town are predominantly traders who often do businesses in the Seme border.

-In December 2013, it was reported that 600 buildings erected on about 65 hectares of land were demolished by the Nigerian police.
+In December 2013, it was reported that 600 buildings erected on about 65 ha of land were demolished by the Nigerian police.